 Yama is one of the eight limbs of Ashtanga Yoga.
 It is also the name of the God of death in Hindu Mythology.
 This article is about the first limb of Ashtanga Yoga, its meaning, and its kinds, or types.

-Yama is the set of activities which one should abstain from.
-Trishikhibrahmana Upanishad defines Yama as “dehendriyeṣu vairāgyaṃ Yama“ which means the detachment of the body from the sense organs is Yama.
+Yama is the set of activities from which one should abstain.
+Trishikhibrahmana Upanishad defines Yama as “dehendriyeṣu vairāgyaṃ Yama” which means the detachment of the body from the sense organs.

 Tejo Bindu Upanishad defines Yama as “the mastery over senses and continuous focusing upon the knowledge that Sarvam Brahma – All is Brahman.”

-The same definition is found in Aparokshanubuti of Sri Adi Sankara.
+We could see the same definition in Aparokshanubuti of Sri Adi Sankara.

-It is the practice of given virtues for the attainment of the yogic goal.
+Yama is the practice of given virtues for the attainment of the yogic goal.
 It is the code of self-discipline.
-It is the adherence of the abstinence for the self-regulation.
+It is the adherence of abstinence for self-regulation.

-Patanjali who was the pioneer of Raja Yoga gives five kinds of Yama.
-They are called Pancha Yamas.
-Sutra 2.30 says “ahimsa Satya asteya brahmacharya aparigraha yama”.
-It means Non-injury, Truthfulness, Non-stealing, Celibacy, and Non-receiving are called Yama.
-Sutra 2.31 says “They become supreme vow when they are not limited by place, time, and situation”.
+Patanjali who was the pioneer of Raja Yoga gives five kinds of abstentions or simply Pancha Yamas.
+Sutra 2.30 says “ahimsa Satya Asteya brahmacharya aparigraha Yama”.
+It means Non-injury, Truthfulness, Non-stealing, Celibacy, and Non-receiving are the five-fold Yama.
+Sutra 2.31 says “They become supreme vow when not limited by place, time, and situation”.